This blog may contain affiliate links. Read our disclosure policy for more info.

 Best.
 Pie.
 Ever.
 I promise you will not be disappointed!

 The Shuswap Pie Company offers the best savory and sweet pies around, so you can get lunch and dessert all in one stop.
 They pride themselves on creating small-batch pies, made with local and natural ingredients.
-You can really taste the quality and care in each pie!
+You can really taste the quality and care of each pie!
 They also have a new monthly lunch special, so you can go back, again and again, to try them out.

 Before a big day, my favorite thing to order is their delicious Glory Bowl.
 It’s filled with everything you need for an adventure-packed day!